 - Images: Images are part of the page content, and they help people visualize the message.
 Depending on your style, your site may be full of images or have just a few.

 - Call-to-action: Show people what you want them to do.
 Each page should help you guide the visitors toward the final goals.
 Add clear messages and buttons to lead the readers to your books or subscription forms.

 Elements of each page

 The most important page—most users will start and end their visit here.
-Add all essential information, your call-to-action, and link to other pages for more details.
+Add all essential information, your call-to-action, and links to other pages for more details.

 - Latest book: Cover, title, description and blurb, links to buy your book.